quinn-dougherty/marl-cpr-dataphilly-talk/README.md

 ## CI: cloud jobs that can check your code.

 in `.github/workflows/` there's a file.
 Read it.
 It describes a "job" that happens in the github cloud.
 That way every time I push to github I can check across different python versions that my code works at least well enough to pass lint, typechecking, and testing.
 Ok, the pipeline is technically failing right now and I don't feel like fixing it.
 In fact, exercise for the reader!

+# Exercises

+- Roll your own single agent game with the step/reset paradigm!
+  - Augment my command line interface with your game
+- Use `from collections import namedtuple` and type aliases to make the step and reset functions more self-documenting
+- Roll your own multi-level game with the step/reset paradigm